Japanese cruiser Yakumo: Battle of the Yellow Sea

 On the morning of 10 August 1904, Dewa's cruisers were over 15 nmi south of Tōgō's 1st Division when the Russians sortied from Port Arthur in another attempt to reach Vladivostok.
 In the early stages of the battle, Dewa attempted to engage the Russian cruisers trailing the battleships in accordance with Tōgō's standing orders, but was rebuffed by fire from the battleships.
 As Dewa closed with the Russians later in the afternoon in another attempt to attack the Russian cruisers, a 12 in shell struck Yakumo amidships at 15:40, killing 12 and wounding 11.
 The range at this time exceeded 8 nmi, beyond the range of any gun in his squadron, so Dewa ordered his ships to disengage.
 By 17:45, Yakumo had maneuvered to about 8000 or 9000 m from the damaged Russian battleship Poltava and opened fire.
 Yakumo continued to close until the Russian squadron was thrown into confusion by the death of Vitgeft around 18:40.

 The 3rd Division then followed Tōgō's ships as they circled the Russian ships while they sorted themselves out, now firing at the Russian cruisers with little effect, until Tōgō ordered Dewa to attack the Russian destroyers at about 19:44.
 Dewa cancelled that last order and turned south around 20:00 in pursuit of several Russian cruisers that were fleeing to the south, in an attempt to intercept them before they reached the isolated flotillas of destroyers and torpedo boats.
 The Russian ships were engaged by other Japanese cruisers before they could reach the small ships, and Dewa broke off the pursuit around 20:25 as light was fading.
 He continued south-eastwards overnight and spotted one cruiser and two destroyers, but was unable to catch any of them.
-On 14 August, Yakumo and the 3rd Division was ordered to Tsingtao to confirm that the Germans had indeed interned the battleship Tsesarevich and three destroyers that had taken shelter there after the battle.
+On 14 August, Yakumo and the 3rd Division was ordered to Qingdao to confirm that the Germans had indeed interned the battleship Tsesarevich and three destroyers that had taken shelter there after the battle.
 After their return, they were reassigned to the blockade of Port Arthur.

 In mid-September, Yakumo was transferred back to Kamimura's 2nd Division, which was defending the Strait of Tsushima, although she began a refit at the end of the month.
 The ship returned to Dewa on 15 November and he transferred his flag back to her.
 On 13 December, the ship attempted to rescue survivors of the Takasago after she had struck a mine, but found no one still living.
 Yakumo was sent to Sasebo Naval Arsenal for another refit five days later.
 On 1 February 1905, the ship was ordered to join Rear Admiral Shimamura Hayao's 2nd Division blockading Vladivostok, although this only lasted for a few weeks as she was ordered to Kure Naval Arsenal for a final refit in mid-February before the anticipated battle with the Russian ships sent from the Baltic Fleet.